Heatwaves

 Our role in a heatwave

-Once the Chief Health Officer issues a Heat Health Alert, Council's Heatwave Plan will be activated and some regular services may be reduced or cancelled to protect vulnerable members of the community.
+Once the Bureau of Meteorology/Chief Health Officer issues a Heat Health Alert, Council's Heatwave Plan will be activated and some regular services may be reduced or cancelled to protect vulnerable members of the community.

 Services that may be affected are: